His image is one of the most recognizable in history: the thin, bald, frail-looking man wearing round glasses and a simple white wrap.

 Some independence protestors also turned to violence.

 World War II and the "Quit India" Movement:

 When World War II broke out in 1939, Britain turned to its colonies, including India, for soldiers.
 Gandhi was conflicted; he felt very concerned about the rise of fascism around the world, but he also had become a committed pacifist.
 No doubt, he remembered the lessons of the Boer War and World War I - loyalty to the colonial government during war did not result in better treatment afterwards.

 In March of 1942, British cabinet minister Sir Stafford Cripps offered the Indians a form of autonomy within the British Empire in exchange for military support.
 The Cripps offer included a plan to separate the Hindu and Muslim sections of India, which Gandhi found unacceptable.
-The Indian independence movement rejected the plan.
+The Indian National Congress party rejected the plan.